A Feminist watches Love Island: episode 6 & 7 - should this man child be allowed to date?

 So the drama has begun!

-You know what I mean of course: tea-gate
+You know what I mean of course: tea-gate.

 Can you really call yourself a functioning adult if you cannot make a cup of tea and cannot make an omelette unsupervised?